ctm/yld/src/running/direct/baldy_50k.md

 # Mt.
 Baldy 50k

-This page compliments the official [Mt.
+This page complements the official [Mt.
 Baldy 50k](https://newmexicofa50k.wordpress.com/baldy_50k/) page by providing the GPX files (that I can't serve from wordpress.com) from previous runnings of the Baldy 50k.